How to Extract PowerPoint Metadata with GroupDocs.Parser Java

 Environment Setup

-- JDK 8 or higher installed on your system.
+- Verify JDK 8 or higher is on your PATH.

 Knowledge Prerequisites